archywillhe/0a-Jekyll/_posts/2015-02-19-0a-explains-set-theory-and-axiomatic-systems-with-pics-and-gifs.md

 >$$\text{or}$$
 >$$\text{If }A \text{ is true, the negation of the negation of }A \text{ (double negation) is true.} $$
 >
->When I said that "$\Rightarrow$" means <i>imply</i>, it is more of a suggestion on how we should interpret it.
-After all, "$\Rightarrow$" is nothing more than a symbol for a mathematical concept that exists in a rather abstract way.
+>When I said that "$$\Rightarrow$$" means <i>imply</i>, it is more of a suggestion on how we should interpret it.
+After all, "$$\Rightarrow$$" is nothing more than a symbol for a mathematical concept that exists in a rather abstract way.
 It doesn't really have a "meaning" per se.
 >
 >But since we are humans, it is often useful to "impose" meanings upon mathematical concepts (e.g. "+" means addition).
 Just bear in mind that when we want to closely examine these concepts, we should take a step back and forget what we know, and perceive them in terms of axioms.
 >
->The axiom above is defining a fundamental property about the mathematical concept associated with the symbol "$\Rightarrow$".
+>The axiom above is defining a fundamental property about the mathematical concept associated with the symbol "$$\Rightarrow$$".

 <h3>So what exactly is an axiomatic system?</h3>
 An axiomatic system is a list of undefined terms (each to represent some mathematical object) with a list of axioms that express relations between these terms.